rust-lang/rust/editors/README.md

   falls back to heuristic name matching for other things for the time being.

 * **Completion**: completes paths, including dependencies and standard library.
   Does not handle glob imports and macros.
-Completes fields and inherent methods
+Completes fields and inherent methods.

 * **Outline** <kbd>alt+shift+o</kbd>